soraxas/firmware/README.md

     $switchKeymap QWR

 Runtime macro recorder example.
-In this setup, shift+key will start recording (indicated by the "adaptive mode" led), another shit+key will stop recording.
+In this setup, shift+key will start recording (indicated by the "adaptive mode" led), another shift+key will stop recording.
 Hiting the key alone will then replay the macro (e.g., a simple repetitive text edit).
+Alternatively, virtual register `#key` can be used as an argument in order to assign every key to different slot.

     $ifShift recordMacro A
     $ifNotShift playMacro A

-Implementation of standard double-tap-locking hold modifier in recursive version could look like:
+Implementation of standard double-tap-locking hold modifier in recursive version could look like: ("Recursivity" refers to ability to toggle another layer on top of the toggled layer.)

     $holdLayer fn
     $ifDoubletap toggleLayer fn